Wines

 The visual aspect of Rioja wine can tell you a lot about its style and age.
 Red Rioja typically exhibits a deep ruby colour, which can evolve into a garnet hue as the wine ages.
 White Rioja ranges from pale straw to golden, while Rosé Rioja showcases shades from pale pink to deep salmon.

-Aromatic Notes of Rioja Wine, Highlighting Tempranillo Grape
+Aromatic Notes of Rioja Wine

 The aroma of Rioja wine is intricate and layered, with different notes that develop as the wine ages.
 Here, we distinguish between the aromatic notes of red, white, and rosé Rioja wines.